pivotal-mea-pa/qnb-workshop/cloudnative-spring-workshop/03-enhancing_boot_application_with_metrics.en.md

 *What Just Happened?*

-We have mapped Gradle properties into the /actuator/info endpoint.
+We have mapped build properties into the /actuator/info endpoint.

 Read more about exposing data in the /actuator/info endpoint [here](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#production-ready)